minio/docs/source/operations/concepts/erasure-coding.rst

       The above example deployment has an erasure set of 16 drives.
       This can support parity between ``EC:0`` and 1/2 the erasure set drives, or ``EC:8``.

-   Deployments with a small number of nodes or drives can supported a limited number of parity drives, to a maximum of 1/2 the stripe size.
+   Deployments with a small number of nodes or drives can support a limited number of parity drives, up to a maximum of 1/2 the number of drives in the set.

    Erasure Sets have a minimum size of 2 and a maximum size of 16.

 MinIO automatically calculates the number and size of erasure sets when initializing a :ref:`server pool <minio-intro-server-pool>`.
-The stripe size for a pool is **immutable** after it's initial setup.
+You cannot change the set size for a pool after its initial setup.

 Use the MinIO `Erasure Coding Calculator <https://min.io/product/erasure-code-calculator>`__ to explore the possible erasure set size and distributions for your planned topology.
 Where possible, use an even number of nodes and drives per node to simplify topology planning and conceptualization of drive/erasure-set distribution.